 Our success as a company depends, in part, upon our work product being deemed proprietary software, along with other intellectual property rights.
 While both the LeaseSoft and NetSol trade names and marks are copyrighted and trademarked in Pakistan, and we have filed an application for the registration of the inBanking trademark with the U.S. Patent and Trademark office, we have not registered any trademarks or filed any copyrights in any other jurisdictions.
 We rely on a combination of nondisclosure and other contractual arrangements, and common law intellectual property, trade secret, copyright and trademark laws to protect our proprietary rights.
 As a matter of course, we generally enter into confidentiality agreements with our employees, and require that our consultants and clients enter into similar agreements.
 We also limit access to our proprietary information.
 There can be no assurance that these steps will be adequate to deter misappropriation of proprietary information or that we will be able to detect unauthorized use and take appropriate steps to enforce our intellectual property rights.
-In addition, although we believe that our services and products do not infringe on the intellectual property rights of others, there can be no assurance that infringement claims will not be asserted against us in the future, or that if asserted, any such infringement claim against us could materially adversely affect our business, financial condition and results of operations.
+In addition, although we believe that our services and products do not infringe on the intellectual property rights of others, there can be no assurance that infringement claims will not be asserted against us in the future, or that if asserted, any such infringement claim will be successfully defended.
+The cost of defending any such suit will have a negative impact, even if ultimately successful.
+A successful claim against us could materially adversely affect our business, financial condition and results of operations.
 If NetSol cannot protect its proprietary information, others could copy our software and compete with us in providing both software and services.